 I personally love fresh juice and have tried to find as much information as possible on the best practices of making homemade juice.
 What I found was that stored juice is known to become contaminated with harmful bacteria.

-You might be wondering why this is the case with homemade juice and not with the juices sold at stores.
-Well, the latter are usually treated and they go through a process called pasteurization.
-The process helps get rid of all bacteria in the juice, making it last longer as a result.
+You might be wondering why this is the case with homemade juice and not with the juices sold at stores, like your favorite store-bought cranberry juice.
+Well, they usually go through a process called pasteurization.
+It helps get rid of all bacteria in the juice, making it last longer as a result.

 Unless you are capable of using this process on your homemade juice, I highly recommend that you drink your fresh juice immediately after you make it.
 This will help avoid any possible infections and problems.